oktadev/byob-dashboard/README.md

 # Overriding the Icons uploaded into Okta
 Sometimes it is useful to override the App icons that were uploaded into Okta with higher resolution images.
 To do this, edit the `/src/assets/icons.js` file with a list of objects containing the appId and the associated logo URL.

+# SPA APIs
+This sample also provides examples on how to update the users' profile/password and calls sample API (built using Lambda and Amazon API Gateway) endpoints.
+Follow this [link](/backend) to see more.